 Supermarket Guru did get one thing right, though.
 Free-range/pastured eggs are likely to be more expensive because production costs are higher.
 As usual, you get what you pay for.
 If you buy the cheapest supermarket eggs, you are not only missing out on the valuable nutrients eggs should and can contain, you are also supporting an industrial production system that treats animals cruelly and makes more sustainable, small-scale egg production difficult.

-You can raise pastured chickens easily right in your back yard — see our recent articles about how to do it here.
+You can raise pastured chickens easily right in your back yard — see our chicken and egg page.
 Or you can find pastured eggs at local farmstands and farmers markets, or sometimes at the supermarket.
 Tell the store manager you want eggs from pastured hens, and encourage the manager to contact local producers.
-To find pastured producers near you, check out www.eatwild.com or www.localharvest.com.
+To find pastured producers near you, check out Eat Wild or Local Harvest.

 Why Pastured Eggs are the Best